 Philip "Phil" Baker-Shenk is a Native American Law attorney in Holland & Knight's Washington, D.C., office who represents dozens of American Indian and Alaska Native tribal governments and organizations, as well as businesses in Native communities.
 Mr. Baker-Shenk has worked for Indian Country interests for more than four decades, forging practical, common-sense solutions to diverse challenges confronting his clients, and has earned a reputation for cost-effective advocacy.

 Mr. Baker-Shenk regularly appears before courts, federal agencies and tribal governing bodies.
-He has extensive experience drafting regulations, legislation, constitutions and ordinances as well as negotiating agreements, developing strategic positions and litigating cases on behalf of clients.
+He has extensive experience drafting regulations, legislation, court briefs, constitutions and ordinances as well as negotiating agreements, developing strategic positions and litigating cases on behalf of clients.

 - The Catholic University of America Columbus School of Law, J.D.